pycroscopy/pyUSID/examples/usid_representation/README.txt

 -------------------------
 * The documents below demonstrate how one would represent some common data types in USID
 * The example datasets can be found `here <https://github.com/pycroscopy/pyUSID/tree/master/data>`_
-* Note that the documents are under construction and will be expanded upon over the next few days
 * You are encouraged to download these examples as Jupyter notebooks and dig deeper to learn how the Main Data and Ancillary Datasets are structured in USID